What is Baptism?

 Baptism is an opportunity for parents, godparents and the entire community to renew their baptismal promises.
 It is often an opportunity for individuals and families to make a return to the Lord by having marriages blessed and reconciliation celebrated.
 Our God is merciful and He always welcomes those of humble heart who wish to follow His ways and not their own, who wish the blessings and joys of Life in Christ the Redeemer.

 The Baptism of infants in the Church is a tradition that dates back to biblical times, when entire households converted and were baptized.

 Child must be 6 years old or younger.

-Parents must register children for baptism in the parish office and must present the birth certficate of the child.
+Parents must register children for baptism in the parish office by appointment only and must present child's birth certificate.

 Godparents must be 16 years or older, practicing Catholics, which means that they must be baptized persons who receive Holy Eucharist, have been Confirmed and, if married, are married in the Catholic Church.
 If single, they may not be living with another person as husband and wife.

 You may download a copy of these requirements, below.